brentoboy/git-tutorial/README.md

 ## Branching
 In very small programming teams, you might get away with always working on the "master" branch.
-However, using named branches is a more excelent way.
+However, using named branches is a more excellent way.
 Git uses *diff based* branching (as opposed to full copy branching) which means that creating a branch has almost zero overhead.

 	git checkout -b my-branch
 To start a totally new branch named my-branch, you use the command above.  note the **-b**, which means "start a new branch" based on the current branch.

 	git checkout anther-branch
 To move from my-branch to another-branch you use git checkout without the -b switch.
-Whether you create a new branch, or merely switch between existing branches, any uncommited changes to files in your Working Directory will move with you.
-If you dont want that, consider commiting those changes, or stashing them if you arent ready to commit (stashing is discussed below).
+Whether you create a new branch, or merely switch between existing branches, any uncommitted changes to files in your Working Directory will move with you.
+If you don't want that, consider committing those changes, or stashing them if you aren't ready to commit (stashing is discussed below).

 	git checkout target-branch
 	git merge source-branch